ibm-cloud-docs/direct-link/direct-link-to-cos.md

 ### Provisioning bare metal servers
 {: #direct-link-how-to-provision-bare-metal-servers}

-For detailed instructions on how to provision bare metal servers, refer to the [Guide to Bare Metal Servers](/docs/bare-metal?topic=bare-metal-about#about).
+For instructions on how to provision a bare metal server, see [Selecting from the most popular servers] (/docs/bare-metal?topic=bare-metal-bm-select-popular-servers).

 ### Provisioning a Virtual Router Appliance (VRA)
 {: #direct-link-how-to-provision-a-virtual-router-appliance}